t4d-classes/bootcamp_11022020/demo-app/exercises/exercise-18.md

 # Exercise 18

 1. Implement sorting on car table.
 When you click the column header, sort the array of cars on that column.
 Do not implement sorting for the Actions column.
+The initial sort is by id.

 2. When you click the column header the first time, sort ascending.
 When click it the second time, sort descending.